Getting from Paris to Avignon

 By Car

 If you decide to rent a car in France and make the drive from Paris to Avignon, the trip will take you significantly more time than the train.
-While driving is a good option for those looking to make stops along the way and enjoy the French countryside, the fastest way to get from Paris to Avignon is still definitely taking the train.
+While driving is a good option for those looking to make stops along the way in order to enjoy the French countryside, the fastest way is the train.

 >>Read more about Renting a Car in France and Driving in France